kirillkovalenko/nssm/README.txt

 Thanks to Meang Akira Tanaka for suggestion and initial implementation of the statuscode command.
 Thanks to Kirill Kovalenko for reporting a crash with NANO server.
+Thanks to Connor Reynolds for spotting a potential buffer overflow.

 Licence
 -------